loyher343/sql-queries/day3/README.md

 To get your application hooked up, we will need a database server (we'll use Postgres) and a library that will connect our Node application to the database server (we'll use MassiveJS).

+## The Theory
+### Servers and Clients
+With Node and Express, we created a server that was listening for connections.
+To test/hit your server, you opened connections in Postman or Chrome.

+Now we will run a database server on your local machine.
+This server will take the place of the Chinook database server we've been using.

+Once we have your server running, we can connect to it through clients.
+As we did with Postman, we'll use some clients that will allow us to test and manipulate our database outside of our application.

+Then we'll hook up our Express applications, which will become clients of your database server.

+So the browser is the client of the Node/Express server, and the Node/Express server is the client for the database server.

+The browser can get information from the Express server through HTTP requests, and the Express server can get information from the database by making SQL queries.

 ## Postgres
 We have been using SQLite on the Chinook database, but now we'll switch dialects and begin using PostgreSQL.
 PostgreSQL is a robust and open-sourced SQL dialect, and for the most part, you won't need to know much about the differences.